Mahitha86/Udacity_Project-5/README.md

 6)Deploy container

-7)Update the  web page  (Changed the version, Colour and format )
+7)Update the  web page  (Changed the version, Colour, background and format )

 8)Using RollingUpdate method  deployed  this  app  again